 Geneva, November 20, 2017

-First-ever figures reveal that nearly one third of the value of manufactured products sold around the global comes from âintangible capital,â such as branding, design & technology, according to a WIPO study of the worldwide value chains companies use to produce their goods.
+First-ever figures reveal that nearly one third of the value of manufactured products sold around the global comes from âintangible capital,â such as branding, design & technology, according to a WIPO study of the international value chains companies use to produce their goods.

 WIPO DG Francis Gurry

 This amount, some USD 5.9 trillion in 2014, shows that intangible capital contributes twice as much as buildings, machinery & other forms of tangible capital to the total value of manufactured goods.
-This underscores the growing role of intellectual property, which is frequently used to protect intangible & related assets in the worldwide economy.
+This underscores the growing role of intellectual property, which is frequently used to protect intangible & related assets in the world economy.